November 15, 2023

 Veins on both biceps bulging like pythons, the ripped kid in the t-shirt extended one arm toward me.
 He opened his clenched fist to reveal a tiny black ziplock bag.
 He grinned, displaying a perfect set of ivory white teeth, and nodded, “Go ahead, try it!”
 Unbeknownst to me at the time, I was about to experience the effects of the best nootropic stack on the face of the planet, Qualia Mind.

 I stepped back and raised an eyebrow.
-This guy had just finished completely destroying my “REALFit” test score at the ever-popular PaleoFX conference.
-The conference, a global gathering of biohackers, foodies, physicians, exercise freaks and bacon-and-egg-infused-coffee chugging Crossfitters, features the annual REALFit test to discover the fittest person alive.
+This guy had just finished completely destroying my “REALFit” test score at the once-popular PaleoFX conference.
+The conference, a global gathering of biohackers, foodies, physicians, exercise freaks, and bacon-and-egg-infused coffee-chugging Crossfitters, featured the annual REALFit test to discover the fittest person alive.
 The fittest person alive at their conference, that is.

-Anyways, I thought I had achieved a pretty respectable score on a host of tests including a forearm-destroying two minute maximum pull-ups test, deadlifting body weight as many times as possible in two minutes test (try that one sometime and just try to beat at least sixty, I dare you), a shuttle run, a medicine ball hurl, a vertical leap: you get the idea.
+Anyway, I thought I had achieved a pretty respectable score on a host of tests, including a forearm-destroying two-minute maximum pull-ups test, a test where I had to deadlift my body weight as many times as possible in two minutes (try that one sometime and just try to beat at least sixty — I dare you), a shuttle run, a medicine ball hurl, a vertical leap: you get the idea.
 This wasn't any walk in the park.

-But this guy had just blown my score out of the water.
-And he now seemed to be extending to me some semblance of a peace offering.
-That or he was attempting to pull off an illegal drug deal at a health conference.
+But this guy had just blown my score out of the water, and he now seemed to be extending to me some semblance of a peace offering.

-“What…is it?”
+“What… is it?”
 I leaned forward and peered into his hand.
-Emblazoned in tiny gold foiling on the front of a black bag was a logo: Neurohacker Collective.
+Emblazoned in tiny gold foil on the front of a black bag was a logo: Neurohacker Collective.